Patrice O'Neal: Television

 In 2007, O'Neal revealed he turned down an opportunity to appear on Celebrity Fit Club and said that his "career is more important than [his] health".
 O'Neal made five appearances at the annual Just for Laughs festival in Montreal, including a one-man, one-week show at Théâtre Sainte-Catherine in 2008.

 In 2007, O'Neal wrote and starred in a web series called The Patrice O'Neal Show – Coming Soon!
 It featured his girlfriend, Nero, Bryan Kennedy, Harris Stanton, and Wil Sylvince.
 The series did not last long as it was unable to attain a sponsor due to its offensive content.
 He guest starred in another For Your Imagination-produced show, called Break a Leg, playing "Adult-Sized Gary Coleman".

+He played the role of a warehouse worker named Lonny Collins on the American TV series, The Office from 2005-2007.

 In 2011, O'Neal performed as one of the comedians for The Comedy Central Roast of Charlie Sheen as he expressed his respect for the actor and wished to tell him in person.
-The show aired on September 19, 2011 with O'Neal the last comic to perform.
+The show aired on September 19, 2011, with O'Neal the last comic to perform.
 It acquired 6.4 million viewers, still the highest-rated edition of the Comedy Central roasts.
 O'Neal's appearance on the roast was to be his final television appearance prior to his untimely death two months later.
 After the taping, O'Neal met William Shatner and his wife, who were also in attendance, in the garage and the couple offered their support to O'Neal regarding his diabetes, after which the three cried.
 Shatner recalled, "He knew that he was dying, that he was a dying man, and in a way, he wanted to die ...
 That's what I saw.
 That's why we cried."